 Earned revenue [Cr.]

-The above journal entry converts unearned revenue into earned revenue.
+The above journal entry converts the liability into revenue.

 Companies in different industries use their own specific account titles to identify the source of their unearned and earned revenues.
 Some examples of account titles that are commonly used in this regard are given below: